-- Develop a Performance Management System; - o Set targets, monitor and review performance based on indicators linked to the IDP; - Publish an annual report on performance to the Councilors, staff, the public and other spheres of government; - Incorporate and report on a set of general indicators pre-established nationally by the Minister responsible for Local Government; - o Conduct an internal audit on performance before tabling the report; - o Have the annual performance report audited by the Auditor-General; and - Involve the community in setting indicators and targets and reviewing municipal performance.
+- Develop a Performance Management System - > Set targets, monitor and review performance based on indicators linked to the IDP - ➤ Publish an annual report on performance to the Councillors, staff, the public and other spheres of government. - ➤ Incorporate and report on a set of general indicators pre-established nationally by the Minister responsible for Local Government. - Conduct an internal audit on performance before tabling the report. - ➤ Have the annual performance report audited by the Auditor-General - ➤ Involve the community in setting indicators and targets and reviewing municipal performance.